bssprx/pe-terraform-aws-networking-modules/modules/subnet/README.md

 # subnet

-This module provisions public and private subnets within a VPC based on a list of CIDRs and availability zones.
+This module provisions public, private, and endpoint subnets within a VPC based on a list of CIDRs and availability zones.

 ## Usage